top of page

 Why I became a Celebrant

-I like to help people – that is a source of joy in my life.
-I have been helping people in one way or another throughout my life.
+Being able to help people is a source of joy in my life, and I have been helping people - in one way or another - all of my life.

 Her name was Pieta.